srvds/actionable-email-classification/README.md

 ## 1.1 setup env
 The requirement for setting up the environment is present in
-> windows: requirements1.txt
+> for windows use: requirements1.txt
-> Linux: req1_lin.txt
+> for Linux use: req1_lin.txt
 After installation of spacy. download the "en_core_web_sm" model.<br> https://spacy.io/usage. <br>
 I am using jupyter notebooks as my ide.